miku/ubl-wd-2024-pe/README.md

 ## Perspective on "AI"

-* usually only "ML"
+* for the most part, "AI" is just "ML"
-* I'm working and testing out [open](https://arxiv.org/pdf/2302.04844.pdf) models, mostly - models for which the research and development process is (at least somewhat) documented
+* testing [open](https://arxiv.org/pdf/2302.04844.pdf) models, mostly - models for which the research and development process is (at least somewhat) documented

 ![Running Sosaka/Alpaca-native-4bit-ggml [9c1bb480] from 2023-03-21 on a 2018 laptop w/ i7-8550u CPU and w/o GPU, recorded 2023-04-19](static/578575.gif)